bsurc/docs/docs/conda.md

 ![Navigate to the Jupyter Notebook App](images/ood-notebook.png)

-Once your Jupyter session starts, select the kernel you just made (It will be listed under the name you put in `PYTHON ENV NAME`):
+Once your Jupyter session starts, select the kernel you just made (It will be listed under the name you put in `PYTHON ENV NAME` the example below shows a kernel named "climate"):

 ![Select the right Jupyter kernel](images/jupyter-kernel.png)